energy-savings-scheme/openfisca_guide/README.md

-# Rules as Code Wiki
+# DPIE OpenFISCA Wiki

 ## Welcome

-Welcome to the DPIE ESS Rules as Code Wiki!
+Welcome to the DPIE Energy Security Safeguard OpenFISCA Wiki!

-This is a policy maker's personal wiki for implementing Rules as Code for the Energy Security Safeguard.
+This is a policy maker's personal wiki for implementing Rules as Code for the Energy Security Safeguard, using OpenFISCA.
 It is intended for a policy maker who has never written Python or even code before, and goes into detail about how to do so.

 This repository is a work in progress.